lposani/decodanda/README.md

 # Decodanda
 <hr>

-Decodanda ([dog-latin](https://en.wikipedia.org/wiki/Dog_Latin) for "to be decoded") is a best-practices-made-easy Python package for population activity decoding in neuroscience.
+Decodanda ([dog-latin](https://en.wikipedia.org/wiki/Dog_Latin) for "to be decoded") is a best-practices-made-easy Python package for decoding neural population activity.

 Some of the best practices handled by Decodanda include:
 - Balancing classes